 Use the complaint and appeals process

 If you are not satisfied with the care you received, first try to resolve the problem with your doctor or with the plan.
 If you have a question about a particular treatment you did or did not receive, ask your doctor for an explanation.
-If the plan denied payment for a treatment you received that you believe should be covered, look for statements in your plan’s evidence of coverage booklet that you believe support your position.
+If you still are not satisfied with the results, file a written complaint or grievance as outlined in your member handbook.

 For answers to general insurance questions, for information about filing an insurance-related complaint, or to report suspected insurance fraud, call the Consumer Help Line at 1-800-252-3439 between 8 a.m. and 5 p.m., Central time, Monday-Friday, or visit our website at www.tdi.texas.gov.